matthewbolanos/sk-party-planning-committee/README.md

 dotnet user-secrets set "OpenAI:OrgId" "your-org-id" --project Agents/dotnet/SharedConfig
 ```

 If you want to use _appsettings.json_ instead, you can add the following to _/Agents/dotnet/SharedConfig/sharedsettings.json_ so that the configuration is used by all the services (alternatively, you can duplicate this information in each of the _appsettings.json_ files under /Agents/dotnet).
+To get started, copy _/Agents/dotnet/SharedConfig/sharedsettings.sample.json_ and populate it with your configuration.

 ```json
 {